Take a Picture of the Moon (Digital or Not)

 A "full frontal", i.e. the shot of full Moon, shows us the whole visible side, but the light is least pleasing.
 At full Moon, the Sun is almost directly behind the camera (read: Earth), and this leads to uninspiring images; the Moon surface is rather flat and the detail weakly accentuated.

 Wait until the Moon face is only partially lit.
 Yes, you lose some of the visible real estate, but the terrain is made more three-dimensional because the light direction is now different than that of the lens axis.
-You can see the difference in both Marten's and Hong's pictures.
+You can see the difference in the pictures shown here.

 But why?